ryanspletzer/ryanspletzer.github.io/_posts/2023-04-25-powershell-conf.md

 * [Getting Started with PowerShell Desired State Configuration (DSC)](https://learn.microsoft.com/en-us/shows/getting-started-with-powershell-dsc/)
 * [Advanced PowerShell Desired State Configuration (DSC) and Custom Resources](https://learn.microsoft.com/en-us/shows/advanced-powershell-dsc-and-custom-resources/)

-Learning PowerShell through these courses changed my life.
+Learning PowerShell through these courses _changed my life_.

 PowerShell altered the trajectory of my career in ways that are difficult to fully appreciate.
 I started asking questions like: "why can't we automate the setup of that server?
 Why can't we script out the creation of those cloud